ThinkMarkets vs FXPrimus Comparison

 Which brokers offers more tradeable asset classes, ThinkMarkets or FXPrimus?

-ThinkMarkets offers a more diverse selection of investment options than FXPrimus allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have Spread Betting, Agriculturals and ETF Looking at total tradeable symbols, ThinkMarkets has 1674, compared to 140 from FXPrimus.
+ThinkMarkets offers a more diverse selection of investment options than FXPrimus allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have Spread Betting, Agriculturals and ETF Looking at total tradeable symbols, ThinkMarkets has 1674, compared to 140 from FXPrimus.

 Can I trade cryptocurrency with ThinkMarkets or FXPrimus?